jamesfang87/Basic-Hand-Gesture-Recognition/README.md

 We also do not need to care about the distance between hand landmarks as:
 1. it does not tell us any information (for this dataset at least)
 2. hand shape generally stays in the same position: where the hand is in a pointing position

+Expansion to Sign Language and Limitations
+Sign language encompasses a larger vocabulary with both static and dynamic gestures as well as varying hand shapes.
+When expanding to sign language, we will have to take into account the distance between the hands, the z-axis, and rising computational costs.
+By running DTW on all gestures the in the vocabulary, the time complexity of the classifcation algorithm becomes O(NMP) where N and M are the lengths of the two signals and P is the number of gestures in the vocabulary where runtime will generally rise cubically.  bu